fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/fixm-core.md

-from a data structure point of view (it validates against the FIXM core XML schemas) but is not correct in so far as the sum of all `AircraftType.numberOfAircraft` properties does not match `Aircraft.formationCount`, which breaks a rule from Chapter 2.4.13.
+from a data structure point of view (it validates against the FIXM core XML schemas) but is not correct in so far as the sum of all `AircraftType.numberOfAircraft` properties does not match `Aircraft.formationCount`, which breaks a rule from [this chapter](general-rules-for-data-correctness).
 This example does not qualify as valid FIXM core usage.